Accomplishments

 A river flowing through a lush green forest.

 Since 1996, the DRC has accomplished more than any other streamflow restoration group in the Northwestern United States.
 Historically, nearly 90% of the streamflow from the Deschutes River in Bend was diverted through irrigation canals during the irrigation season.
-These diversions caused a dramatic reduction of streamflow in the middle reach of the Deschutes River, between Bend and Lake Billy Chinook.
+This water management practice causes low summer flows in the Middle Deschutes, low winter flows in the Upper Deschutes, as well as flow impacts in Whychus Creek, the Crooked River, Trout Creek, and other important tributaries.
+When flows fluctuate, river function as well as fish and wildlife habitat is impacted.

 Through the years, the Deschutes River Conservancy has worked with irrigation districts and other partners to create a more efficient water delivery system to allow more water to remain instream.
-As a result of our collaborative approach, this section of the Deschutes River has seen a five-fold increase in streamflow
+As a result of this work with our partners, we have been able to restore more than 350 cubic feet per second of water back instream throughout the Deschutes Basin.
+That's the equivalent of over 157,080 gallons per minute protected instream.

 A healthy watershed and a thriving ecosystem are the keys to our future here in the Deschutes Basin.
 When we have healthy rivers, streams, and lakes, we know we can support the diverse needs of people and wildlife.